rojasAndresTapia/rojasAndresTapia/README.md

 👋 Hi, I’m Andrés Rojas.

 I am a Front End developer in Palma de Mallorca.
 I have successfully completed <a href="https://lemoncode.net/master-frontend#inicio-banner" alt="Master Front End Lemoncode" target="_blank">Front End Master by Lemoncode</a> in 2022.

-Previously I have worked as a graphic designer and web designer in different projects.
+In my last 8 years I have worked as a Graphic Designer using Adobe Creative Suite tools and also as a Web Designer, managing hostings, designing mockups with Adobe XD, Figma and customizing sites with Wordpress, HTML and CSS.

 I have also acquired some backend experience working with relational databases in Workbench and Amazon Web Services.